All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I report anonymously?

 Yes.
 The MedWatch voluntary reporting form allows you to omit your personal information.
-However, providing contact information allows the FDA to follow up with you for additional details, which makes your report more useful.
+But providing contact information allows the FDA to follow up with you for additional details, which makes your report more useful.

 Should I report common side effects like nausea?